keimlink/heroku-slugify/README.md

 packaged application to a Heroku Dyno.
 You can not only deploy Python packages, but any package format a Heroku buildpack exists for.

+In case you want to destroy your Heroku Dyno, run the following command:

+    $ heroku apps:destroy --app <YOUR_HEROKU_APP_ID_HERE>

 ## SECURITY ADVICE

 Please note that anyone who has the URL of your Heroku Dyno has full access to